matrix-org/matrix-spec-proposals/proposals/XXXX-profiles-as-rooms-v2.md

 to simply ask the users homeserver about their profiles.
 This proposal supports per room profiles and viewing restricted profiles.

-Restricted viewing is done via a check of is the person asking in a room where you are pointing to that profile.
 Public profiles without viewing restrictions are also considered valid as you want to be able to present a profile before you share a room if your privacy settings allow for this.